 What Victorians think about gambling

 This survey gives a snapshot of community attitudes and perceptions about gambling.
-The insights are informing the work needed to address gambling harm, complementing major population studies to gauge how gambling in Victoria is changing over time.
+The insights are informing the work needed to address gambling harm and complement major population studies to measure how gambling is changing over time.

 Gambling remained a key concern within the Victorian community in 2023.
 In particular: